Five certifications that did well in France in 2018

 Afnor ISO 9001

 ISO 9001 remains the most widely used certification in all sectors.
 Nearly 1.2 million sites worldwide are certified to the 2015 version (the latest and now the only valid version) of this quality management framework, compared with 1.05 million in 2017.
 In detail, China leads the way with 297,000 certified sites, far ahead of Italy (126,000), Germany (73,000) and Japan (68,000).
 Spain rounds out the world’s top 5 by a narrow margin, ahead of France, in terms of number of sites.
 Other countries, such as India and the UK, are ahead of France in terms of number of certificates, but not in terms of number of sites, as one certificate can cover several sites (58,467 in France).
-Including CNES, AFAQ ISO 9001 and ISO 14001 certified (French only) by AFNOR Certification.
+Including CNES, AFAQ ISO 9001 and ISO 14001 certified by AFNOR Certification.

 4. Environmental management: ISO 14001 a must